fAtsteD/reporting/README.md

 ### Worklog setting

 Issue key searches by concatenate base in the settings (default empty string) and any number before double dots.
 All other information for setting worklog does not need.

+## Reporting

+Add requests through API.
+Firstly do requests for data then it can do what you need.

+New requests can be added in the api then used in reporting.